bnmnetp/CS365/syllabus.md

 Text Book
 =========

 There is no textbook.
-Last year we used *Web Programming Step by Step*, by Marty Stepp, Jessica Miller, and Victoria Kirst.
-It is difficult to find a good textbook for this course because it covers such a wide range of materials all of which change rapidly.
-Its nice to have a book that consisely covers many of the basics and does so in one place.
-I think this book captures that even if it only covers a fraction of our topics.
-I will provide web resource links on katie.
+I will provide web resource links on the github site.

 Goals
 =====